LorenaPujante/STeMECH/README.md

 - scikit_learn v1.5.2
 - scipy v1.14.1
 - SPARQLWrapper v2.0.0

 ## 3. Input
-The code doesn't need any input files, but it requires a repository in [GraphDB Semantic Graph Database](https://www.ontotext.com/products/graphdb/).
+The code doesn't need any input files to read but requires a repository in [GraphDB Semantic Graph Database](https://www.ontotext.com/products/graphdb/) to query the data about patients.

 This repository must be an RDF* ontology following the data model described in [10.1109/JBHI.2024.3417224](https://ieeexplore.ieee.org/document/10568325) and [HospitalKG_changes](https://github.com/LorenaPujante/HospitalKG_Changes).
 [HospitalGeneratorRDF_V2](https://github.com/LorenaPujante/HospitalGeneratorRDF_V2) has been used to generate the data for the repository.

+The RDF* ontology with the dataset for the experiments of [~~doi: TODO~~](NULL) can be found in [**dataset/HospitalGeneratorRDF_V2_output**](https://github.com/LorenaPujante/STeMECH/tree/main/dataset/HospitalGeneratorRDF_V2_output).
+In addition, the input data to generate the ontology is in [dataset/H-Outbreak_output](https://github.com/LorenaPujante/STeMECH/tree/main/dataset/H-Outbreak_output).

 ## 4. Execution
 There are 4 _main_ python files to execute the different parts of the framework.
 Each file must be executed separately.
-Just go to the folder containing the folder and run: `python name_of_file.py`.
+Go to the folder containing the folder and run: `python name_of_file.py`.
 All the parameters for STeMECH are in the file [config.py](https://github.com/LorenaPujante/STeMECH/blob/main/Code/config.py), which are described in the [next section](#5-configuration-params).

 The parts of the frameworks are:
 - [**main.py**](https://github.com/LorenaPujante/STeMECH/blob/main/Code/main.py): TODO